A NORTHWEST LAW FIRM

 Center for Environmental Law and Policy, board member 2008 to 2010.

 Seattle University School of Law, cum laude

 U.S. District Court, Western Washington

 Ninth Circuit U.S. Court of Appeals

 Supreme Court of the United States

-Over 25 years of experience representing private and public companies, wealthy individuals and financial institutions: advising top management on all manner of legal and business issues, and planning, negotiating and executing acquisition, investment, commercial and other business transactions, many of them novel and highly complex.
+Over 25 years of experience representing private and public companies, individuals and financial institutions: advising top management on all manner of legal and business issues, and planning, negotiating and executing acquisition, investment, commercial and other business transactions, many of them novel and highly complex.

 Transactional work has included mergers and acquisitions of public and private companies, venture capital and other equity investments, aircraft leasing and financing, project financings, private placements, international transactions and sovereign debt trading.